-Brexit: "We're out!" after 47 years, but what's next?
+Brexit: 'We're out!' after 47 years, but what's next?

 The coming eleven months are planned to be a standstill transition period where the EU and the UK will discuss their future relations.

-Boris Johnson is expected to deliver a key speech on Monday (3 February) about the UK's negotiation position, while the European Commission's lead negotiator, Michel Barnier, is set to respond by revealing also on Monday what the EU mandate for the talks will be like.
+Johnson is expected to deliver a key speech on Monday (3 February) about the UK's negotiation position, while the European Commission's lead negotiator, Michel Barnier, is set to respond by revealing also on Monday what the EU mandate for the talks will be like.

-Boris Johnson is said to prefer a deal like the one the EU has with Canada but it could also end up with a no deal and future trading based only on World Trade Organisation terms.
+Johnson is said to prefer a deal like the one the EU has with Canada - but it could also end up with a no deal and future trading based only on World Trade Organisation terms.

-Signs of Boris Johnson wanting to play it hard have emerged.
+Signs of Johnson wanting to play it hard have emerged.

-His foreign minister, Dominic Raab, sent a telegram already last week to all overseas missions telling UK diplomats to distance themselves from EU diplomats and sit separately from them in international organisations.
+His foreign minister, Dominic Raab, sent a telegram last week to all overseas missions telling UK diplomats to distance themselves from EU diplomats and sit separately from them in international organisations.

-From the EU's side Barnier has demanded a "level playing field", meaning trading between the EU and the UK must be based on EU rules in order to not undercut these.
+From the EU's side Barnier has demanded a "level playing field", meaning trading between the EU and the UK must be based on EU rules in order to not undercut standards.

-Boris Johnson is expected to stick to the EU rules on food, workers rights and environment but the question is if the UK would accept a judgement from the European Court of Justice if not keeping in line with EU rules.
+Johnson is expected to stick to the EU rules on food, workers rights and environment but the question is if the UK would accept a judgement from the European Court of Justice if not keeping in line with EU rules.

-Meanwhile the EU is going to be busy with its own internal affairs, such as migration policy, the green deal or its new seven year budget.
+Meanwhile the EU is going to be busy with its own internal affairs, such as migration policy, the green deal or its new seven-year budget.

 EU budget discussions were always difficult, but this time round it will be more complicated without the UK contribution.

-The UK has been the third or fourth largest contributing country to the EU budget in recent years, paying around 13 percent of the total budget.
+The UK has been the third- or fourth-largest contributing country to the EU budget in recent years, paying around 13 percent of the total budget.

 The talks on the UK's future relationship with the EU could turn "nasty", creating anger towards the EU, Lord Kerr of Kinlochard warned in an interview with the Sunday Times.

-Lord Kerr drafted the famous article 50 in the EU treaties, which allows for a country to leave the Union.
+Lord Kerr drafted the famous Article 50 in the EU treaty, which allows for a country to leave the Union.

-"As it becomes clear that the negotiations will not end happily, people will tend to blame the foreigners", he predicted, adding that without the UK the rest of the EU itself will also change.
+"As it becomes clear that the negotiations will not end happily, people will tend to blame the foreigners", he predicted, adding that without the UK, the rest of the EU itself will also change.

 "We were, with the Dutch and the Danes and then the other Scandinavians when they arrived, the keenest on free trade with the outside world", he said.
 The Baltic countries would also be more worried after losing the British, who were traditionally strong in standing up to the Kremlin.

-But history's judgement of Brexit will above all hang on how well the UK and the European Union are doing economically after Brexit, which on its turn might depend on a well-cut trade deal that serves the long-term interest of both parties.
+But history's judgement of Brexit will above all hang on how well the UK and the European Union are doing economically after Brexit, which in turn might depend on a well-cut trade deal that serves the long-term interest of both parties.